guerreroda/data/README.md

 **Last Edit:** 02/19/2018.

-**NOTICE:** Content is freely available.
-All datasets are original content from ongoing projects.
-Please quote if used.
+**NOTICE:** All datasets are original content from ongoing projects available for free.
+Please make good use of it and quote.

 ## Venezuelan Liquor Prices